Camp and Kayak at Utica Reservoir in Stanislaus National Forest

 It’s all about the water at Utica Reservoir in Stanislaus National Forest, a High Sierra reservoir with “fingers” for exploring by kayak, and with natural pools with large granite slabs that are ideal for lounging.

-Campsites here are nestled right on its shore, making it perfect for easy kayak or canoe launching (or pool toy if that’s more your speed).
+Campsites here are perfect for access to easy kayak or canoe launching (or pool toy if that’s more your speed).
 And the scenery?
 Sierra spectacular!
 You’re at 6,800 feet in a granite basin surrounded by red fir and lodgepole pines.
 We recommend enjoying a moonlight paddle post-dinner.

 Getting a campsite at Utica Reservoir in the height of summer can be challenging.
 The designated campgrounds, Sand Flat and Rocky Point, have 23 total tent camping sites (not recommended for RVs).
 It’s all on a first-come, first-served basis; they don’t take reservations.